-“How To Put In Contacts” is the first video in a three part series aimed to help you learn the ins and outs of contact lens wear.
+“How To Put In Your Contact Lenses” is the first video in a three part series aimed to help you learn the ins and outs of contact lens wear.

-Don’t forget to also check out “How To Take Out Contacts” and “How To Clean Contacts.”
+Don’t forget to also check out “How To Take Out Your Contact Lenses” and “How To Clean Your Contact Lenses.”